-In the long term, biological effects of removing these species from the FMP could be negative if they are in need of federal management and the South Atlantic Council is unable to establish harvest controls in a timely manner.
-However, any negative biological impacts that could arise in this situation are likely to be minimal because the South Atlantic Council would have the ability to add those species back into the FMP if they feel such an action is warranted.
+In the long term, biological effects of removing these species from the Snapper Grouper FMP could be negative if they are in need of federal management in South Atlantic federal waters and the South Atlantic Council is unable to establish harvest controls in a timely manner.
+However, any negative biological impacts that could arise in this situation are likely to be minimal because the South Atlantic Council would have the ability to add those species back into the Snapper Grouper FMP if they feel such an action is warranted.
 Alternatively, removal of these species could have positive biological effects if the state of Florida establishes consistent regulations in state and federal waters of the South Atlantic and Gulf of Mexico.
 However, because harvest of these species is so minor, any biological effect would also be expected to be minor.